fhmwg/current-tags/stage2-essentials.md

 Real
 Text

-XMP Derived value Types are defined in section 8.2.2
+XMP Derived Value Types are defined in section 8.2.2

 **Language Alternative**: An XMP datatype that contains an alternative array of simple text items with an xml:lang qualifier that identifies the language.
 The language tag value adheres to the BCP 47 spec.
 (XMP Specification says IETF RFC 3066 which was superseeded by [RCF 4647]https://www.rfc-editor.org/info/rfc4647 and is included in [BCP 47](https://www.rfc-editor.org/info/rfc4647).
 See also wikipedias' article [IETF Language Tag](https://www.rfc-editor.org/info/rfc4647).